Upcoming Featured Speaker

 We invite you to view highlights from our previous Featured Speakers below.

-The Center for Equity for English Learners regularly hosts events where scholars can present on a variety of topics to LMU's educational community.
+The Center for Equity for English Learners regularly hosts events where scholars can present on a variety of topics to the larger educational community.
 These venues provide an opportunity for renowned researchers to share current findings in the field of language, literacy, learning, teacher preparation, and multicultural studies.

 CEEL gratefully acknowledges our featured speakers' willingness to allow us to videotape the sessions and highlight them here.